severalnines/docs/user-guide/mysql/nodes.rst

 * **Start Node**
 	- This option is only available if the node is down.
 It starts the database instance on this node.

+* **Disable Read Only**
+    - Disable read-only by setting up ``SET GLOBAL read_only = OFF``.
+This option is only available if read-only is on.

+* **Enable Read Only**
+    - Enable read-only by setting up ``SET GLOBAL read_only = ON``.
+This option is only available if read-only is off.

 * **Rebuild Replication Slave**
 	- Rebuilds replication slave on this node from another master.
 It uses Percona Xtrabackup to stage the replication data.
+This option is only available if ClusterControl detects the node as slave.

 .. caution:: 'Rebuilding Replication Slave' will wipe out the selected node's MySQL datadir.